Last week, I got an email from one of my subscribers with a question.

-I am sure you have used flash fill once in your lifetime.
-And if not, you must use it, it’s a game change.
+I am sure you have used flash fill once in your lifetime and if not, you must use it, it’s a game change.

 This is also a possibility that instead of converting a negative number you just want to show it as a positive number.
-And, in this situation, you can use custom formatting.
+And in this situation, you can use custom formatting.

 This will show all the negative numbers as positive.
 But, in actual these all are still negative number, just formatting is changed.

 If you select a cell and look at the formula bar, you can check, it’s still a negative number.
 So, when you use it in further calculation it will act as a negative number.